oracle/weblogic-innovation-seminars/cloud.demos/HOL7606/lift.and.shift.md

 Click on the "Connection Pool" tab for PetstoreDB datasource, and modify the "URL" (jdbc:oracle:thin:@localhost:1521/pdborcl) with new value:
 **jdbc:oracle:thin:@winsdemo:1521/ PDB1.{DOMAIN_ID}.oraclecloud.internal**
 and then click on "Save".
-Where DOMAIN\_ID is Identity Domain to which you logged in in oracle Cloud (look on page distributed to you by the Instructor)
+Where DOMAIN\_ID is Identity Domain to which you logged in in oracle Cloud (look on the page distributed to you by the Instructor)

 ![](images/jcs.jdbc.pool.url.change.png)